 What are the LCD and buttons used for?

 OpenSprinkler has a built-in LCD screen which displays the current time, zone status, and rain status.
-The buttons are used to display OpenSprinkler’s IP address, perform emergency stop, and manually start a program on the controller (useful for example, to landscapers for testing sprinkler zones).
+The buttons are used to display OpenSprinkler’s IP address, perform factory reset, and manually start a program on the controller (useful for example, to landscapers for testing sprinkler zones).

 What happens if I lose power?